huagong2020/MITConferencePaper/README.md

-This repository contains data used for research paper competition in the 2023 MIT Sloan Sports Analytics Conference.
+This repository contains data used in the study entitled "Estimating Positional Plus-Minus in the NBA", which was submitted to research paper competition in the 2023 MIT Sloan Sports Analytics Conference.

 **data/stint** contains NBA stint data from 2015-16 to 2021-22.
 2019-20